Multiphoton lithography: Micromechanic and microfluidic

 The multiphoton polymerization can be suitable to realize microsized active (as pumps) or passive (as filters) devices that can be combined with Lab-on-a-chip.
 These devices can be widely used coupled to microchannels with the advantage to polymerize in pre-sealed channels.
 Considering filters, they can be used to separate the plasma from the red blood cells, to separate cell populations (in relation to the single cell dimension) or basically to filter solutions from impurity and debris.
 A porous 3D filter, which can only be fabricated by 2PP technology, offers two key advantages compared to filters based on 2D pillars.
 First, the 3D filter has increased mechanical resistance to shear stresses, enabling a higher void ratio and hence more efficient operation.
 Second, the 3D porous filter can efficiently filter disk-shaped elements without reducing the pore size to the minimum dimension of the cell.
 Considering the integrated micropumps, they can be polymerized as two-lobed independent rotors, confined into the channel by their own shaft, to avoid unwanted rotations.
 Such systems are simply activated by using focalized CW laser system.

 Atomic force microscopy

 To date, atomic force microscopy microtips are realized with standard photolithographic techniques on hard materials, such as gold, silicon, and its derivatives.
 Nonetheless, the mechanical properties of such materials require time-consuming and expensive production processes to create or bend the tips.
 Multiphoton lithography can be used to prototype and modify, thus avoiding the complex fabrication protocol.

 Optics

-With the ability to create 3D planar structures, multiphoton polymerization can build optical components for optical waveguides, resonators, photonic crystals, and lens.
+With the ability to create 3D planar structures, multiphoton polymerization can build optical components for optical waveguides, resonators, photonic crystals, and lenses.